-If you’ve purchased and have been shooting with the Sony A7s, you may have noticed that it has possibly one of the worst rolling shutters to ever be put in a full frame camera.
+If you’ve purchased and been shooting with the Sony A7s, you may have noticed that it has one of the worst rolling shutters ever in a full-frame camera.

-It’s so bad in fact that it really limits you to only making landscape travel videos with a twiddly little music bed that you’ll likely only post on Vimeo.
-After you color grade it to look like an instragram photo of course.
+It’s so bad, in fact, that it really limits you to making landscape travel videos with a twiddly little music bed that you’ll likely only post on Vimeo—after you color-grade it to look like an Instagram photo, of course.

 Sony A7s Rolling Shutter Reduction Techniques